-4.1-The FirmAIFM's Board of Directors or the Management Board, as applicable, is ultimately responsible for the firmAIFM's policies and procedures in respect of sustainability.
+The AIFM's Board of Directors or the Management Board, as applicable, is ultimately responsible for the AIFM's policies and procedures in respect of sustainability.
+The AIFM's respective executive committee have approved this policy and the related procedures.